caiyuqing/Open-DPSM/Readme.md

 # Open Dynamic Pupil Size Modeling (Open-DPSM) Toolbox
-**The toolbox provides functions for (1) Visual event extraction from the video; (2) Pupil prediction; (3) Interactive plotting.
-There are two formats of Open-DPSM:**
+**The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.
+Open-DPSM can be used in two ways:**

 - [GUI](#gui): [main_app.py](main_app.py)
 - [Code](#code): [main.py](main.py)

-**Both of them contain notes and instructions and should be mostly self-explained.
+**Both contain notes and instructions and should be mostly self-explanatory.
 See the two main scripts for details.
-Refer to this page for details of each step.**
+Refer to this page for details for each step.**

 ## Loading the toolbox
 No installation is required.
 Simply clone or download the current repository.

 ## Python environment
-The toolbox has been built with the Spyder IDE (version 5) with Python 3.9.7.
+The toolbox has been built and tested with the Spyder IDE (version 5) with Python 3.9.7.

 Besides Spyder, Jupiter notebook (6.4.5)/JupiterLab(3.2.1) has also been also tested.
-To start GUI, create a new .ipynb file under the same directory and run:
+To start the GUI, create a new .ipynb file under the same directory and run:
 ```python
 import os
 script_path = "main_app.py"